thejud/text-processing-cookbook/README.md

 ### Convert whitespace-delimited columns to csv

 This can be relatively simple.
-If you know that you data doesn't contain any additional commas, you can do a simple substition:
+If you know that you data doesn't contain any additional commas, you can do a simple substitution:

     perl -pe's/\h+/,/g';  # horizontal space, no newline perl -anE'say join(",", @F)'

 If you can't be sure that there won't be commas in the fields, you'll want to do proper quoting.
 Use a real csv tool.
+Here's a way to convert to tsv:

-    perl -anE'say join("\t", @F)' | csvformat -t -h
+    perl -anE'say join("\t", @F)' | csvformat -t -H

 ### cutting columns, other tools